pinnacle-comp/pinnacle/README.md

 ## Out-of-the-box configurations
-If you just want to test Pinnacle out without copying stuff to your config directory, run either of the follow in the crate root:
+If you just want to test Pinnacle out without copying stuff to your config directory, run either of the following in the crate root:
 ```sh
 # For a Lua configuration
 PINNACLE_CONFIG_DIR="./api/lua" cargo run